improvisec/recursive-ir/README.md

 <a id="reporting-issues"></a>
 # Reporting Issues

-Please use Github's Issues tab.
+Please use Github's Issues/Discussions tab.

-TODO: slack channel for recursive-ir users